 Over the years, the Weaver laboratory was the site of several projects that led to numerous literature publications on fat embolism, total joint bone cement interface analysis and the Isola spine implant studies among others.

-In October 2000, Terence E. McIff, Ph.D., was recruited to direct and expand orthopedic research efforts.
+In October 2000, Terence E. McIff, MBA, Ph.D., was recruited to direct and expand orthopedic research efforts.
 He inherited the Weaver laboratory and immediately set about planning and negotiating to obtain the old KUMC machine shop and develop it into the large and modern facility it is today.

 In addition to orthopedic residents and faculty, medical students, graduate students and biomechanical engineers use the center for educational purposes as well as research.